allan-tulane/sp25-assignment-02-Agershkovich3/assignment-02.md

 .

 * $W(n)=W(\sqrt{n})+1$
-root  is 1, level 1 is 1, 1 at every level, but the depth of sqrt n divisions is logn*logn .
-O(lgn*lgn)
+. root  is 1, level 1 is 1, 1 at every level, but the depth of sqrt n divisions is logn*logn .
+O(logn*logn)
 .
 .
 .